The New York High Line craze explained

 - The New York High Line has sparked a craze for elevated "rail trails" around the world, from Tokyo to Chicago

-- The gentrifying effect of a high line is both appealing to urban planners, and aggravating to local residents, says experts
+- The gentrifying effect of a High Line is both appealing to urban planners, and aggravating to local residents, say experts

 (CNN)The creators of the New York High Line are, in many ways, the Steve Jobs of the urban planning world.